ayushshrivastv/Scalable-cToken/README.md

 2. Connect Solana wallet with a single tap
 3. Claim compressed token in seconds
 4. Instantly verify token in wallet

-[View Demo Video](https://youtu.be/your-demo-video) - *A comprehensive walkthrough of both organizer and attendee experiences*

 ## Setup & Installation